 Helmholtz Advance – A Year for Your Career

 The Helmholtz Association strongly encourages and supports the personal and professional development of its staff.
 As of 2018, the well-established Helmholtz Mentoring Program has been made available in a revised format open to participants of any gender.
-Helmholtz Advance is designed to support talented staff who find themselves at a critical juncture in their lives and are about to make career-defining decisions.
+Helmholtz Advance is designed to support talented staff who find they are about to make career-defining decisions.
 The workshop program provides participants with essential decision-making tools as well as a space to explore their options.
-They are supported by mentors and, where desired, professional coaches when reflecting their goals and aspirations and deciding on an action plan.
+They are supported by mentors and, where desired, professional coaches when reflecting on their goals and aspirations and deciding on an action plan.

 The Helmholtz Association is committed to providing equal access and opportunity to all its employees.
 As part of this commitment, the Helmholtz Mentoring Program was initially set up as a measure to support aspiring female leaders specifically.
 As of 2018, the program takes a more holistic approach, welcoming participants of any gender and bringing into focus diversity as a valuable resource.
-The first 60 participants have completed the new program in summer 2019, and the second cohort will start in fall 2019.
-The next call for applications will be published in March 2020.
+The first participants have completed the new program in the summer of 2019, and the second cohort will finish the program by the end of 2020.
+The next call for applications will be available in March 2021.
 If you are interested in applying, please get in touch with the contact person in your research center who will organize the pre-selection procedure.

 Who Can Apply?

-The Helmholtz Mentoring program is open to early-career researchers, administrators and managers approaching a potential turning point in their professional careers.
-To be considered, researchers must have completed their doctorate no more than four years before application.
-Applicants working in administration, technical support and management must possess an academic degree as well as three to eight years of professional experience.
-Candidates must be employees of a Helmholtz Center or the Helmholtz Association Head Office for the duration of the program.
+The Helmholtz Mentoring program is open to early-career researchers, administrators, and managers approaching a potential turning point in their professional careers.
+To be considered, researchers must have completed their doctorate between two and six years before the application.
+Applicants working in administration, technical support, and management must possess an academic degree as well as two to eight years of professional experience.
+Candidates must at least be employed at a Helmholtz Center or the Helmholtz Association for two years to apply for the program and have to stay employees for the duration of the program.

-Helmholtz Advance offers participants a combination of qualification opportunities, mentoring, and optional coaching over a period of just under one year.
+Helmholtz Advance offers participants a combination of qualification opportunities, mentoring, and optional coaching for just under one year.

 A second core component of Helmholtz Advance is the mentoring tandem.
 Mentoring involves pairing junior staff with more experienced staff who are comparatively well-established in their career.
 By sharing their experience, these mentors support their mentees in their personal and professional development.
 Mentors are experts from Helmholtz Centers, science organizations, and the private sector.
 The mentoring tandems are matched in cooperation with Cross Consult.
 The workshop program includes support for the mentoring relationship.

-In addition, one-on-one coaching sessions are available to participants.
-Up to three two-hour coaching units may complement the workshops and mentoring, allowing participants to address topics they consider important for their professional development (such as career decision support, individual skills, conflict management).
-Coaching is also available to mentors, as an opportunity to reflect on their role and the mentoring relation.
+Furthermore, one-on-one coaching sessions are available to participants and may complement the workshops and mentoring, allowing participants to address topics they consider important for their professional development (such as career decision support, individual skills, conflict management).